mbloch/mapshaper/docs/development/frame-tool-design.md

   visible/pinned content stack and applies an optional margin.
 This makes the existing composition state useful without pretending it is a persistent frame-to-layer association.
-- **By drawing.** The existing box tool path, retargeted from `-rectangle` to `-frame`, with the width prompt it already has.
+- **By drawing.** A frame-specific use of `HighlightBox` takes two corner clicks, supports draggable handles, and shows only **Done** and **Cancel**.
+  It does not open the general rectangle-tool menu.
+The rectangle tool's existing Frame action remains an additional creation path.
+A transient non-blocking popup explains the two-click gesture and disappears after the second corner is placed.
+This drawing state does not highlight the pointer tool's arrow button.

-When no frame exists, the frame tool shows the first option prominently rather than an empty panel.
+When no frame exists, the Map frame section remains visible and shows an **add map frame** entry.
+It opens a compact creation dialog with all three paths; the existing rectangle-tool path remains available.

 ### The three gestures, one at a time